christiancoleman/PetcubeHelper/README.md

 ### Safety Features
 - **Customizable Safe Zone**: Restrict laser to any portion of the screen
-	- Adjustable boundaries using percentage values
+        - Adjustable boundaries using percentage values or by dragging a rectangle on the screenshot
         - Horizontal range: Customizable left and right boundaries
         - Vertical range: Customizable top and bottom boundaries
         - Visual overlay showing safe/restricted areas
 - **Continuous Movement**: Prevents laser from staying in one spot
 	- Safety timer ensures movement at least every second
 	- Prevents accidental eye contact with laser